Second anointing: LDS practice under Taylor and after (1877–1950)

 In the 1880s, church president John Taylor was concerned that too many second anointings were being performed, and he instituted a series of procedural safeguards, requiring recommendation by a stake president, and a guideline that the ordinance "belonged particularly to old men".
 In 1901, church president Lorenzo Snow further limited accessibility to the ordinance by outlining stringent criteria for worthiness.

 By 1918, over 14,000 second anointings had been performed for the living and the dead.
 During the administration of church president Heber J. Grant in the 1920s, the frequency of second anointings was dramatically reduced.
 Stake presidents at the local congregation level were no longer permitted to recommend candidates for the ordinance; rather, recommendations could only be made by higher-ranking leaders in the Quorum of Twelve Apostles.
 By 1941, just under 15,000 second anointings had been performed for the living, and just over 6,000 for the dead.
 The church has not allowed historians to have access to second anointing records subsequent to 1941; therefore, the current frequency of second anointings is unknown.
 It is known that in 1942, 13 of the church's 32 general authorities had not received the second anointing.
 In 1949, one apostle wrote the rite had been "practically discontinued".

 Modern LDS practice

 Second anointings continue to be practiced in the modern-day church.
 The modern Latter-Day Saint practice is kept absolutely secret and is only given to a very small number of adherents, usually after a lifetime of loyal service to the church.
 One British former stake president and former area executive secretary, Tom Phillips, said his spouse and he had received the ordinance before his public disaffiliation.
-According to historian D. Michael Quinn, both the late church presidents Spencer W. Kimball (president from 1973—1985) and Russell M. Nelson (president from 2018—2025) received their second anointing in 1974; Nelson alluded to this experience in his 1979 autobiography.
+According to historian D. Michael Quinn, both of the late church presidents Spencer W. Kimball (president from 1973–1985) and Russell M. Nelson (president from 2018–2025) received their second anointing in 1974; Nelson alluded to this experience in his 1979 autobiography.